 The Dino Institute

-Our tour of the Dino Institute begins in the courtyard in front of the museum where a sculpture of a styracosaurus is frozen in the middle of an infinity pool.
+Of course, that was years ago, and now, Dr. Marsh’s Dino Institute is finally ready to pull back the curtain on what, exactly, the organization has been quietly working on… Ready to find out for yourself?
+Our tour of the Dino Institute begins in the courtyard in front of the museum where a sculpture of a styracosaur is frozen in the middle of an infinity pool.
 It’s a stately entrance to the institution, but it’s got nothing on what awaits within.

-Real paleontologists working here in Diggs County have uncovered the most complete skeleton ever discovered of an ancient predator called Carnotaurus.
-This nimble, pug-faced meat-eater with the horns of a bull must have lived here in Diggs County 65 million years ago when the world looked quite a bit different.
-As Bill Nye the Science Guy narrates the murals that depict the last moments of the Cretaceous around the concourse, guests look up in awe at the magnificent creature…
+Real paleontologists working here in Diggs County have uncovered the most complete skeleton ever discovered of a prehistoric predator called Carnotaurus.
+This nimble, pug-faced meat-eater with the horns of a bull must have lived here in Diggs County 66 million years ago when the world looked quite a bit different.
+It’s even possible that this individual survived up until the moment of the Cretaceous–Paleogene extinction event – “the big one” that ended the existence of 75% of species on Earth at the time.

 This is the old wing of the museum, and the true marvel of the Dino Institute lies further on.
 As we exit the old, static galleries, we’re invited into a briefing room for a communique with Doctor Marsh herself, played by Phylicia Rashad (well-known for her portrayal of Clair Huxtable on The Cosby Show).